 Just like I have learned ways to respond to my kids instead of always saying “no”, I also learned to help them make sense of crying instead of just ordering them to stop.

 Of course, as my kids are growing, maturity has already brought about a change in the frequency of crying, but the goal is not to stop crying anymore.

 My goal is to teach my children what to do when they are upset and how to use crying to their advantage.
 And as a side benefit, I may have also learned some skills to use when I am upset.

-In order to help our children, we need to understand certain facts and the science behind tears.
+In order to help kids when crying, we need to understand certain facts and the science behind tears.